SynfiniDLT/daml-tokenization-toolkit/operations/README2.md

 ##### Command

 The second argument is a comma-delimited list of the labels of the parties which instructed the settlement.
 The third argument is the Batch ID.
+This command will do a scan of the Active Contract Set to find `Instruction`s with matching Batch ID and instructors.

 ```bash
 dops accept-settlement <path to JSON file> <instructor1>,<instructor2>...<instructorN> <Batch ID>